arghanath007/Data-Science/Deep Learning/DeepLearning.md

 FOR THE NOT DOG CLASS:(Where we were predicting which images are not the images of the dog.
 We had 3 predictions in the not dog class)

+## Precision/recall tradeoff

+> We can't have both precision and recall high.
+If we *increase precision*, it will *reduce recall* and vice versa.
+This is called the precision/recall tradeoff.

 ## NEURAL NETWORKS